 Because federal law requires school districts to spend a portion of their federal funds serving special education students in private schools, most of the private voucher schools use the public schools to provide the limited special education services offered ESA students.
 This means taxpayers pay twice.
 You pay the voucher schools, which are pocketing the extra funds, and you pay the public schools, which are providing the services to voucher students in private schools.
 (Source: Mississippi PEER Report)

 The Mississippi ESA Voucher program is set up to benefit private schools, not children.
-Less than half of the children given vouchers have actually used them (42.2%).
+Just over a third of the children given vouchers have actually used them (36.5%).
 The voucher program has not used all of its funding in any year since the program began.
-(Sources: Mississippi Department of Education, Mississippi PEER report)
+(Source: Mississippi Department of Education)

 The Mississippi Department of Education has devoted an inordinate amount of time and resources tracking down and reassigning unused vouchers.
 Still, after giving away the same vouchers again and again, the money remains unspent.
 Parents reported that they couldn’t use the vouchers because their children are denied admission to private schools, they are not able to find a private school that meets their children’s needs, or they cannot afford the tuition/fee balance at the private school.
 (Sources: Mississippi Department of Education, Mississippi PEER report)

 Since the ESA voucher program began, the Legislature has underfunded special education in public schools by almost $200-million.
 In the 2021-2022 school year alone, special education is underfunded by $36-million, limiting the ability of school districts to meet the needs of the most vulnerable children.
 (Source: Mississippi Department of Education)